nus-cs2103-AY2324S1/tp/docs/DeveloperGuide.md

 ### Deleting a member
 Command: `delm` or `deletemember`.
 You can refer to the command [here](#https://ay2324s1-cs2103t-w15-3.github.io/tp/UserGuide.html#415-deleting-a-member-deletemember-or-delm).

 1. Prerequisites : At least one member must be in the member list.
 You can add a member via the `adda` command.
-You can here to this command [here.](#https://ay2324s1-cs2103t-w15-3.github.io/tp/UserGuide.html#411-adding-a-member-addmember-or-addm)
+You can refer to this command [here.](#https://ay2324s1-cs2103t-w15-3.github.io/tp/UserGuide.html#411-adding-a-member-addmember-or-addm)

 2. Test case 1 : `delm 1`.
    Expected Outcome: The first member is deleted from the shown member list.
 The name of the deleted member is shown in the status message.